TrafficAuth/trafficauth-sdk-ios/README.md

 Copyright © OmniTrust Security LLC

-`TrafficAuthSDK` is the public iOS SDK distribution repository for OmniTrust Security.
+`TrafficAuthSDK` is the public iOS SDK module for TrafficAuth enabling messaging signing and validation using security from IEEE 1609.2.

-This repository is the customer-facing entrypoint for:

-- Swift Package Manager installation
-- binary SDK delivery
-- release notes
-- published documentation

 ## Install